-So, you’ve decided to set up at a part time trader, and you’ve bought your first car at auction, sorted your part time motor trade insurance, printed your business cards and completed the necessary checks on the vehicle in question.
+So, you’ve decided to set up at a part time trader, and you’ve bought your first car at auction, sorted your part time motor traders insurance (check out our full motor trade insurance guide) , printed your business cards and completed the necessary checks on the vehicle in question.
 But, how do you make your all-important first sale?
 Here are a few tricks and tips you might want to keep in mind.

 Craft your ad copy well